mprg-smilab/SpatioTemporalAttentionBranchNetwork/docker/README.md

 - GCC: 4.9+
 - mmcv: 0.2.10

-If we use [the original ST-ABN program](https://github.com/machine-perception-robotics-group/ST-ABN_PyTorch/tree/v0.1), we should use `nvcr.io/nvidia/pytorch:20.09-py3`.
+If you want to use [the original ST-ABN program](https://github.com/machine-perception-robotics-group/ST-ABN_PyTorch/tree/v0.1), you should use `nvcr.io/nvidia/pytorch:20.09-py3`.

 The details of NGC container can be found at [Release Notes](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/).